robertaboukhalil/cf-workers-emscripten/README.md

 ### Usage

-* When compiling to WebAssembly, make sure to use the Emscripten flags `-s TEXTDECODER=0 -s ENVIRONMENT="web" -s MODULARIZE=1`:
+* When compiling to WebAssembly, make sure to use the Emscripten flags `-s TEXTDECODER=0 -s ENVIRONMENT=web -s MODULARIZE=1`.
+Note that `-s TEXTDECODER=0` is needed because Cloudflare Workers [doesn't support the TextDecoder API with UTF-16/UTF-32 encodings](https://twitter.com/xortive/status/1160972310955905030).

 ```bash
 # Using Emscripten 2.0.25